If you want to get things done, you need willpower. Learn three strategies to enhance your willpower.

 There is an important connection between attitude, emotions, and willpower.
 The ability to turn down pizza for lunch is one example.
 Sometimes the connection is not obvious.
 But there is a significant link here.
 A stressful day at work can affect attitude and emotions.
 This weakens your willpower and you give in to the temptation to have pizza for lunch, which then leads to not going to the gym.

 The first and most important thing to remember is that we all fail.
 So, we get off track.
 So, put things in perspective.
 Start again.
 Start over again.
-Affirmations are a good tactic to help keep your attitude from becoming a pessimistic downward spiral.
+Using affirmations help keep your attitude from becoming a pessimistic downward spiral.
 However, be sure you plant them into good ground.
 Here’s an Affirmations Playbook to assist with managing your thought life.
 Practice self-care and exercises to increase your personal power.

 The key is being “present” enough to realize what’s going on with your attitude and emotions and making the course correction necessary.
 Even if you’ve given in, and have pizza for lunch, which will happen because we are all human and are apt to fail.
 However, you can still make it a win for your willpower by finding the strength to go to the gym.
 Or, if you have a bad day and eat pizza and fail to go to the gym, don’t beat yourself up.
 Start over again the next day.